go-goyave/goyave/v6_CHANGELOG.md

 - server:
   - added options for MaxHeaderValueCount and DisableClientPriority
   - Config accessor removed
-  - DB accessor removed (DB detached from server)
+  - DB detached from server.
+Connections are managed independently from server.
+This was out of responsility bounds for the server
   - Context accessor added
   - Context option added (so the context can be enriched before the server is started, useful for initialization phase and tests)
   - BaseContext option now takes a parent context as parameter